geerlingguy/pi-webcam/README.md

   1. Plug in your boot volume, and plug your camera into the camera connector.
   1. Boot the Raspberry Pi.
   1. Make sure you can log into the Pi via SSH.
+  1. Clone or download this repository to your computer.
   1. Update the IP address in `inventory` to match the IP address of your Raspberry Pi.
   1. Edit the `config.yml` file to your liking (the defaults should be fine though).
   1. Run the Ansible playbook: